Working together toward A World Without Abuse

 “We’re out to change the world, and we believe it’s possible.”

 The Traverse Bay Children’s Advocacy Center (TBCAC) brings help, hope and healing to children and families in the aftermath of an allegation of sexual abuse, physical abuse or witness to a violent crime.
 For some, the path to healing is clear.
 For others, the obstacles may seem insurmountable.
 Regardless of their trauma, their level of need, or their ability to pay, the TBCAC is here to help.

-Child sexual abuse (CSA) is a truly "wicked problem," rooted in a complex interplay of factors: individual, familial, social, political, cultural and environmental.
-This movement is taking on the system that gives rise to CSA.
+Child sexual abuse (CSA) is a truly “wicked problem,” rooted in a complex interplay of factors: individual, familial, social, political, cultural and environmental.
+The movement in which we’re engaged is taking on the system that gives rise to CSA.
 Our change model is the public will campaign, which works like a machine made up of three interlacing gears – individual behavior, social norms, and systems/laws.
 When these move together, change can and will happen.

 The numbers are staggering, and the need is overwhelming: